Individuals over 18 who wish to explore issues related to their gender identity, which may include any degree of transgender expression.

 Additionally, we provide support and consultations to primary care practitioners and other health care providers to help their clients reach their goals related to gender identity and expression.
 This may include consultations in regard to completing a mental health assessment, consultation in regard to completing a surgery readiness assessment, or being a second assessor for surgery readiness.
 The clinic will work collaboratively with you and your organization/practice to help you meet your client’s goals.
 Clinicians and organizations wanting consultation by the clinic for clients currently on our waitlist can contact our clinic at 416 535-8501 ext.
 30985.

-Starting in May 2018, we will be launching an ECHO (Extension for Community Healthcare Outcomes) for trans and gender diverse health care.
+We have also launched an ECHO (Extension for Community Healthcare Outcomes) for trans and gender diverse health care.
 Please consider joining us for free CME-accredited training and consultation.

 Hormone Replacement Therapy